pouyannc/FS-open/part2/phonebook/README.md

 # Phonebook

-FullStack Open exercises 2.6- .
-Creating a phonebook application with React.
+FullStack Open exercises 2.6-2.17.
+Creating a fullstack phonebook application with React and json-server.